me-foundation/msigner/README.md

 # msigner: Open Source Ordinals Atomic Swap Bitcoin PSBT Signer Library

-msigner is an open source Bitcoin Ordinals Partially Signed Bitcoin Transactions (PSBT) signer library, to support atomic swap with a lot of features.
-It provides a simple and secure way to structure Bitcoin transactions for marketplaces.
+msigner is an open source Bitcoin Ordinals Partially Signed Bitcoin Transactions (PSBT) signer library.
+It supports atomic swap of the inscription and provides a simple and secure way to structure Bitcoin transactions for marketplaces.

 ## Features